Why Do Women Stay In Abusive Relationships?

-Women stay in abusive relationships because they are in love and emotionally connected to their abuser, have poor self self-esteem, or are just afraid to leave.
+Women stay in abusive relationships because they are in love and emotionally connected to their abuser, have poor self-esteem, or are just afraid to leave.

 As difficult as it is to understand, victims of abuse do not always want to leave their abuser.
 There are several cases where the victim would rather stay with their abuser and start over somewhere else.
 This type of relationship is dangerous because the victim is unable to choose what’s best for them and they remain emotionally attached to the person that’s causing them pain and suffering.